AnryYang/anryyang.github.io/_pages/publications.md

 (Authors marked with * contributed equally to the research.)

+> I welcome enquiries on potential collaborations on interesting topics.
+Note that, in the papers, every coauthor needs to make substantial contributions to qualify him/her for authorship and the order of authors in the byline reflects the magnitude of contribution.

 {% if author.googlescholar %}
   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>
 {% endif %}